-Visualizing Celtic Culture: Ireland and Scotland through the Media (20 UK credits, 3-5 US credits, depending on the home university’s grade conversion policy)
+HSA020C904H Unearthing Modern Celtic Culture Syllabus (20 UK Credits, 3-5 US credits, depending on home university’s grade conversion policy)

 This course aims to expose undergraduate students to the diverse and rich cultures of Ireland and Scotland.
 The course focuses primarily on contemporary Ireland and Scotland as expressed through the arts and media with a particular focus on how “Celticness” and Celtic history are embedded and featured in their respective contemporary societies.
 While our main focus is on contemporary society in Ireland and Scotland, we will also be visiting sites of historical and archaeological significance as well.
 We will be examining cultural sites, visual arts, and media and we will be meeting with producers of these cultural products as well, in order to gain a greater understanding of the range and variety of media representations of “Irishness,” “Scottishness,” and “Celticness.”

-As a student on City Expeditions: London and Barcelona, you will take courses in both London and Barcelona.
+As a student on Design-Your-Own Summer: Parts 2 and 3, you will take courses in both London and Barcelona.

 COURSE DETAILS FOR ENGLAND